Reviews and Writing

 Although writing contests have long charged entry fees, and this is considered justified because it’s a contest and there are significant prizes to be won, submitting your work to various journals used to be uniformly free.
 Now in the last ten years, more and more literary magazines are charging writers to submit to their regular

-Perhaps Bohemian Rhapsody’s Freddy Mercury is not gay enough for critics …the movie was great all the same
+Bohemian Rhapsody Review: Freddy Mercury is not gay enough for critics?

-I almost didn’t go to see the new Queen biopic, Bohemian Rhapsody.
+Bohemian Rhapsody review: On the picture, not the song.
+I almost didn’t go to see the Queen biopic, Bohemian Rhapsody.
 The DJ said on the radio at the time.
 “As for a Bohemian Rhapsody review … well, the reviews are mixed.”
-After watching it, and being thoroughly moved, especially by the second half of the movie, I went back.
-I re-read the iffy
+After watching it, and being thoroughly moved, especially by the second half of the

 Book Review: Educated by Tara Westover